combra-lab/pop-spiking-deep-rl/README.md

 #### 1. Training PopSAN ####

-To train PopSAN using TD3 algorithm, execute the following commands to start training:
+To train PopSAN using TD3 algorithm, execute the following commands:

 ```bash
 cd <Dir>/<Project Name>/popsan_drl/popsan_td3
 python td3_cuda_norm.py --env HalfCheetah-v3
 ```

 This will automatically train 1 million steps and save the trained models.
-Trainings for DDPG, SAC, and PPO are the same.
+The steps to train DDPG, SAC, and PPO are the same as above.

 #### 2. Deploy the trained PopSAN on Loihi ####